The Lineage of Christ

 Many prophecies of the Old Testament concur that the future king of the world—that is, the Messiah, or Christ (the Greek term for Messiah)—will be a descendant of David, the first great king of Israel, who reigned about 1000 B.C.
 (1 Chron.
 17:11-14; Psa.
 89; 132; Isa.
 9:6-7).
-Jeremiah called the Messiah a branch of David.
+Jeremiah identified the coming Messiah as a branch of David.

 Jeremiah 23:5